Saltburn-by-the-Sea: History

-Saltburn was formerly in the parish of Brotton, however, after 1894 Saltburn by the Sea became a separate civil parish, being formed from the part of Marske parish in Saltburn by the Sea Urban District.
-Saltburn by the Sea Urban District was also formed in 1894.
+Saltburn was formerly in the parish of Brotton; however, after 1894, it became a separate civil parish, formed from the part of Marske parish in the newly-formed Saltburn-by-the-Sea Urban District.

 On 1 April 1932, the urban district was abolished to form Saltburn and Marske By the Sea Urban District.
-The original civil parish was also abolished on 1 April 1974 to form "Saltburn and Marske by the Sea".
+The original civil parish was also abolished on 1 April 1974 to form Saltburn and Marske by the Sea.

+In 1992, Steven Clark, a 23‑year‑old man from nearby Marske, disappeared after being last seen at the public toilets near Saltburn Pier.
+His case remains unsolved.